Boaty McBoatface, Internet-Adored Sub, Makes Deep-Sea Discovery On Climate Change

 The stronger Antarctic winds contribute to stronger currents, Frajka-Williams says.
 This, in turn, leads to more churn, or turbulence, deep under the sea.

-Boaty was able to pinpoint a previously unknown way in which this mixing is causing water to heat up across large areas, she said.
-Usually, deeper, colder water mixes with shallower, warmer water in the ocean — think of vast amounts of water moving up and down.
+Boaty was able to pinpoint a previously unknown way in which this mixing is causing water to warm up across large areas, she said.
+Usually, deeper, colder water mixes with shallower, warmer water — think of vast amounts of water moving up and down.

-But the measurements taken by the little submarine show that some cold water is mixing with warm water at similar depths — more of a horizontal sort of flow.
+But the measurements taken by the little submarine show that cold water is also mixing with warm water at similar depths — more of a horizontal sort of flow.

 "This was the unique new process that rapidly exchanges water between the cold and the warm and then spreads the effect of the different water properties over a larger area," Frajka-Williams says.
 And this sort of rapid churning is "a lot more efficient than it might otherwise have been" at mixing and heating.